Vitamin D: Mechanism of action

 Genes regulated by the vitamin D receptor influence a wide range of physiological processes beyond calcium homeostasis and bone metabolism.
-They play a significant role in immune function, cellular signaling, and even blood coagulation, demonstrating the broad impact of vitamin D-regulated genes on human physiology.
+They contribute to immune function, cellular signaling, and even blood coagulation, demonstrating the broad impact of vitamin D-regulated genes on human physiology.
 Examples of these genes are outlined below.

-Vitamin D receptor-regulated genes involved in vitamin D metabolism are CYP27B1, which encodes the enzyme that produces active vitamin D. and CYP24A1, which encodes the enzyme responsible for degrading active vitamin D, In the area of calcium homeostasis and bone metabolism, several genes are regulated by vitamin D. These include TNFSF11 (RANKL), crucial for bone metabolism; SPP1 (Osteopontin), which is important for bone metabolism; and BGLAP (Osteocalcin), which is involved in bone mineralization.
-Additional genes include TRPV6, a calcium channel critical for intestinal calcium absorption; S100G (Calbindin-D9k), a calcium-binding protein that facilitates calcium translocation in enterocytes; ATP2B1 (PMCA1b), a plasma membrane calcium ATPase involved in calcium extrusion from the cell; and the S100A family of genes, which encode calcium-binding proteins involved in various cellular processes.
+Vitamin D receptor-regulated genes involved in vitamin D metabolism are CYP27B1, which encodes the enzyme that produces active vitamin D. and CYP24A1, which encodes the enzyme responsible for degrading active vitamin D, In the area of calcium homeostasis and bone metabolism, several genes are regulated by vitamin D. These include TNFSF11 (RANKL), essential for bone metabolism; SPP1 (Osteopontin), which is important for bone metabolism; and BGLAP (Osteocalcin), which is involved in bone mineralization.
+Additional genes include TRPV6, a calcium channel critical for intestinal calcium absorption; S100G (Calbindin-D9k), a calcium-binding protein that enables calcium translocation in enterocytes; ATP2B1 (PMCA1b), a plasma membrane calcium ATPase involved in calcium extrusion from the cell; and the S100A family of genes, which encode calcium-binding proteins involved in various cellular processes.

 Vitamin D also plays a role in immune function, influencing genes such as CAMP (Cathelicidin Antimicrobial Peptide), which is involved in innate immune responses; CD14, which participates in innate immune responses; and HLA class II genes, which are important for adaptive immune function.
-Cytokines such as IL2 and IL12, crucial for T cell responses, are also regulated by vitamin D. In the domain of blood coagulation, vitamin D regulates the expression of THBD (Thrombomodulin), a key gene involved in the coagulation process.
+Cytokines such as IL2 and IL12, essential for T cell responses, are also regulated by vitamin D. In the domain of blood coagulation, vitamin D regulates the expression of THBD (Thrombomodulin), a key gene involved in the coagulation process.
 Vitamin D also affects genes involved in cell differentiation and proliferation, including p21 and p27, which regulate the cell cycle, as well as transcription factors such as c-fos and c-myc, which are involved in cell proliferation.